LensPlaysGames/markdown2tex/README.md

 If, for example, a subsubsection is declared without a parent subsection, GNU Texinfo will give a warning about having to "raise" it up, but in the end everything will still work.

-If the chapter/section/subsection/subsubsection structure is confusing, look into the `info` pages of `info` itself, or even `texinfo`.
+If the chapter/section/subsection/subsubsection structure is confusing, look into the `info` pages of `texinfo`, or even `info` itself.

 This document is also an example of what this parser can understand, and will be what we will be converting as our example in the next section.